wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 </tr>
 <tr>
 <td>replace</td>
-<td>String or pattern that will be used as a value for the new span tag.
+<td>String or pattern that will be used as a value for the new log tag.
 Empty string is allowed.
 Refer to a capturing group in the search regex using $ and its number (starting from 1).
 For example, use $1 to refer to the first group. </td>
 </tr>
 <tr>
 <td>replaceInput (optional)</td>